-According to reports published by International Monetary Fund (IMF) and Central Statistics Office (CSO), India is among the fastest growing economies of the world.
+According to reports published by International Monetary Fund (IMF) and Central Statistics Office (CSO), India is among the fastest growing economies in the world.
 Among several factors, a conscious patronization of online commerce, and an emergence of retail as a dominant market segment have contributed to the unprecedented growth of eCommerce in India.
 For the financial year 2016-17, eCommerce sales reached the US $16 billion with a projection of a seven fold growth within the next two fiscals as estimated by Morgan Stanley.
 By 2020 online commerce sales is expected to cross $120 billion.

 The three principal driving factors for this growth in eCommerce sector of India are:

 - Participation of niche companies in online trading

 With the increase in awareness about the benefits of online trading, there has been a significant rise in investment in eCommerce business.
 Hand in hand with offline trading, many established business houses have set up online transaction channels.
 Online retailing is the ‘in-thing’ in today’s commerce.
 Every other day a new company is being set in the online retail segment.